japotrad/blue-sora/README.md

   - No bibliographic info
 - **12345-furigana.xml**: Japanese reading helper.
 Translating this file does not make sense.
 Conform to furigana.dtd format.
 - **12345-note.xml**: Japanese publisher notes from Aozora.
 Based on our experience, we assume that no translation is needed, as these notes usually contains comments explaining that Aozora picked up a character that is slightly different from the paper document they scanned.
 Conform to note.dtd format.
 - **12345-ja.html**: Cleaned up version of 12345-utf.html.
 It contains only the text to translate.
+Main characteristics compared to the UTF file:
+  - No metadata
+  - No furigana
+  - No Aozona publisher note
 ### Tool description:
 - convert2Utf.sh: Bash script
   Usage: ```convert2Utf.sh 12345-jis.html 12345-utf.html```